wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Query for a List of Traces

-In the Traces browser, you can [use the query builder or query editor](trace_data_query.html) for query for the traces that include spans for a particular operation.
+In the Traces browser, you can [use the query builder or query editor](trace_data_query.html) to query for traces that include spans for a particular operation.

 You can view the results in a traces list.

 ![explore traces list](images/tracing_traces_browser_traces_list.png)

 Here's how to get started:
-1. Start typing in the Operations field and select an operation (or type a name in the search box).
+1. Add an Operation or Trace ID.
+See [Get Started with Trace Queries](trace_data_query.html#get-started-with-trace-queries) for details.
 2. Click **Add Filter** and specify a filter to limit the results.
 3. (Optional) Advanced users can use Query Editor to limit the scope even further.

 You can use the trace list to: